rolandtritsch/scala-tcd-funcprog/README.md

 --------

 1. Make the test pass.
 Change the source code in src/test/scala and run sbt test again.
 1. Change Hello.scala to look at the first argument and make it print "Hello " + firstArg.
+Note: To run it you need to put the arg into quotes with the run (e.g. > sbt "run world").
-1. Bonus: Get a github account, send me an email (roland@tritsch.org), so that I can add you as a collaborator and commit/push your source code to the repo (to figure out how to do that is a an excerise for the reader :))
+1. Bonus: Get a github account, send me an email (roland@tritsch.org), so that I can add you as a collaborator and commit/push your source code to the repo (to figure out how to do that is a an excerise for the reader :)).

 Resources
 ---------